 Jim Ross jumped into creative pursuits in 2015 after a rewarding career in public health research.
-With a graduate degree from Howard University, in six years he’s published nonfiction, poetry, and photography in over 150 journals and anthologies on four continents.
-Publications include 580 Split, Bombay Gin, Burningword, Columbia Journal, Hippocampus, Ilanot Review, Journal of Compressed Creative Arts, Lunch Ticket, The Atlantic, The Manchester Review, and Typehouse.
-Recent photo essays include Barren, Kestrel, Litro, New World Writing, So It Goes, and Wordpeace.
-A nonfiction piece led to a role in the documentary limited series, “I, Sniper.”
-Jim and his wife—parents of two health professionals and grandparents of five preschoolers—split their time between city and mountains.
+With graduate degree from Howard University, in seven years he’s published nonfiction, fiction, poetry, photography, hybrid, and plays in over 175 journals and anthologies on five continents.
+Photo publications include Bombay Gin, Burningword, Camas, Columbia Journal, Feral, Stoneboat, and Stonecoast.
+Photo essays include Barren, Kestrel, Ilanot Review, New World Writing, Sweet, and Typehouse.
+Jim and his wife—parents of two hard-working nurses and grandparents of five little ones—split their time between city and mountains.

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent may adversely affect certain features and functions (bookstore, announcements, submissions, etc).